holgstr/fmeffects/README.md

 ## Quickstart

 See [here](https://holgstr.github.io/fme/articles/fme.html) for an in-depth tutorial.
-One advantage of FMEs is that they are interpreted similar to beta coefficients in linear regression models.
+The big advantage of FMEs is that they are interpreted similar to beta coefficients in linear regression models.
 Consider the following example: how does an increase in temperature (`temp`) by 1°C affect bike rentals (`count`)?

 ``` r
 # Compute and plot FMEs for a model like this: